Lizhecheng02/Kaggle-CIBMTR/README.md

     return df, disease_rank_df, conditioning_rank_df
 ```

-We also created ranking factors for the following features: 'donor_age', 'age_at_hct', 'prim_disease_hct', 'year_hct' and built tf-idf features for "conditioning_intensity", "dri_score", "sex_match" in the categorical features.
+We also created ranking factors for the following features: *donor_age*, *age_at_hct*, *prim_disease_hct*, and *year_hct*, and built TF-IDF features for *conditioning_intensity*, *dri_score*, and *sex_match* in the categorical features.

-Finally, we checked the feature importance and selected 'tfidf_conditioning_intensity_5', 'tfidf_conditioning_intensity_14', 'tfidf_dri_score_9', 'tfidf_dri_score_10', 'tfidf_sex_match_1' (tfidf ranks high in feature importance).
+Next, we checked the feature importance and selected *tfidf_conditioning_intensity_5*, *tfidf_conditioning_intensity_14*, *tfidf_dri_score_9*, *tfidf_dri_score_10*, and *tfidf_sex_match_1*, as TF-IDF ranked high in feature importance.

-Finally, we map all categorical features into one-hot encoding, achieving a single CAT model score of LB=688
+Finally, we mapped all categorical features into one-hot encoding, achieving a single CAT model score of LB = 0.688.

 #### Regressors

 - **GBDTs (CAT, LGB, XGB) for 8 targets:**

-	Inspired by public kernels, these models were trained with a few FE here.
+	Inspired by public kernels, these models were trained with some feature engineering (FE).

 - **AutoML models for 8 targets:**

-	We used AutoGluon with a few FE also here.
+	We used AutoGluon with some feature engineering as well.

 - **CatBoost models for 4 targets with extensive feature engineering:**

-	These models were tuned for both CV and LB performance.
+	These models were tuned for both cross-validation (CV) and leaderboard (LB) performance.

 - **AutoML models for 4 targets with extensive feature engineering:**

-	Autogluon, the same as above.
+	We used AutoGluon, similar to the approach above.

 - **Pairwise Rankloss NN (PRL NN):**

-  (1) Public ones with some FE.
+  (1) Public models with some feature engineering.

-  (2) Some modified ones, emphasizing data pairs with ``efs=1`` and giving more weight to pairs corresponding to races with poor performance (like white).
+  (2) Modified versions that emphasize data pairs with `efs=1` and assign more weight to pairs corresponding to races with poor performance (e.g., white).

 #### Classifiers

 - **GBDTs (CAT, LGB, XGB)**
-- **AutoML (Autogluon)**
+- **AutoML (AutoGluon)**

 #### Stacking with Meta-Model

-We consolidated the outputs of our regressors and classifiers respectively using stacking techniques:
+We consolidated the outputs of our regressors and classifiers separately using stacking techniques:

 - **For Regressors:**

 	A multi-task Elastic Net was used as a meta-model for the 8 targets.
-Its inputs were standardized outputs from the individual models (excluding the custom PRL NNs, because we use these at the final stage).
+Its inputs were the standardized outputs from the individual models, excluding the custom PRL NNs, as these were used at the final stage.

 - **For Classifiers:**

-	GBDT preds were stacked via Logistic Regression and subsequently combined with AutoGluon’s predictions using a weighted average.
+	GBDT predictions were stacked using Logistic Regression and then combined with AutoGluon’s predictions through a weighted average.

 #### Post-Processing

 To refine the Elastic Net outputs, we applied post-processing adjustments based on the classifier’s probability predictions.
-Specifically, prediction values with a high probability of ``efs=0`` were reduced.
+Specifically, prediction values with a high probability of `efs=0` were decreased.
 The following code snippet illustrates the adjustment:

 ```ba
 for col in target_columns: